 The PMSC requires statutory harbour authorities to develop a method and criteria to approve tugs and their operators working within the harbour authority's jurisdiction.
 Statutory harbour authorities must be satisfied that tugs operating within their jurisdiction can do so safely.
-To facilitate this requirement, statutory harbour authorities may conduct compliance checks designed to assess the operational safety and support systems (including risk assessments), training, plans, and procedures developed by tug operators.
+Statutory harbour authorities may facilitate this requirement through compliance checks designed to assess the operational safety and support systems (including risk assessment), training, plans, and procedures developed by tug operators.
 A compliance check is intended to be simple and relevant to the operations conducted by each tug operator.
-It is intended to satisfy the requirements placed upon MSCC via its compliance with the PMSC.
+It is intended to satisfy the requirements placed upon HPL via its compliance with the PMSC.
 A compliance check does not absolve the tug operator from its responsibility to operate safely and in compliance with industry best practice and relevant rules, regulations, and standards.